julienschmaltz/madl/README.md

 # MaDL: Micro-archictural Description Language

-Repository about the Micro-architectural Description Language (MaDL)
+MaDL is a language to formally model and analyse micro-architectures.

-This is the public repository about MaDL.
+This is the public repository with core MaDL tools.

-Contact information please contact j.schmaltz@tue.nl
+For more information please contact j.schmaltz@tue.nl.